jaaamesey/run-with-worker/README.md

 ```

 Since `Worker`s introduce a few ms of overhead, you'd probably only want to use this for functions that are more computationally intensive.

-This library should work in both bundled and non-bundled JS environments.
-It should also be reasonably TypeScript friendly.

 ## Limitations